yglukhov/ddparser/README.md

 [Dparser](http://dparser.sourceforge.net) port of [D language](http://dlang.org)

 Dparser is a GLR parser, with lots of features:
 - Runtime generation of parsing tables.
-Compile-time generation is also supported.
+Compile-time generation is work in progress.
 - Handling of ambigous grammars.
 Calls back to user code, when ambiguity can not be resolved automatically.
 - Terminals are defined within the same grammar used for language syntax, by means of strings and regular expressions.
 - Many more.
 Please, read the [official page](http://dparser.sourceforge.net).